 Survey123 can be used to initiate a fire report in areas where a Computer Aided Dispatch (CAD) is not used or is otherwise unavailable.
-Within Alaska, all Protecting Agencies will initiate fire reports within a CAD system, and Survey 123 will not be used.
+Within Alaska, all Protecting Agencies will initiate fire reports within a CAD system.
+Survey 123 will not be used.

-Collector can be used on a GPS-enabled cell phone or tablet to capture a perimeter for any incident reported through IRWIN.
-For all systems to reflect consistent perimeter data, any perimeters collected in this manner must be properly attributed in the National Incident Feature Service, and AFS GIS must be notified.
+Field Maps can be used on a GPS-enabled cell phone or tablet to capture a perimeter for any incident reported through IRWIN.
+For all Alaska systems to reflect consistent perimeter data, AFS GIS staff must be notified of any perimeters collected in this manner so they can be properly attributed in the National Incident Feature Service (NIFS).

-Within 15 days of a fire being called out or declared a false alarm, the Protecting Agency will review and update the report within Inspector. final perimeter for fires larger than 10 acres will be loaded into the National Incident Feature Service (NIFS) within 15 days of being called out.
-Once the report is complete and ready for Certification, the Protecting Agency will notify all affected Jurisdictions and provide a copy of dispatch fire/false alarm documentation for review (WildCAD Incident Card or IFM Final Fire report).
-For fires/false alarms within State or Forest protection on DOI or ANCSA lands, the designated AFS DM 620 representative will be notified as well.
+Within 15 days of a fire being called out or declared a false alarm, the Protecting Agency will review and update the report within Inspector and the final perimeter for fires larger than 10 acres will be loaded into the National Incident Feature Service.
+Once the report is complete and ready for Certification, BLM and USFS dispatch offices will provide the WildCAD Incident Card and the daily narrative report from FireBeans.
+DOF dispatch offices will provide the IFM Final Fire report which includes the daily narratives.
+For fires/false alarms within DOF or US Forest Service protection on DOI or ANCSA lands, the designated AFS DM 620 representative will also be notified.

+Required elements for the final fire report package:

+InFORM Fire Report

+Final Fire Perimeter in NIFS for fires over 10 acres

+IFM Final Fire Report (DOF Protection) OR WildCAD Incident Card (BLM & USFS Protection

+Daily Narrative Report (BLM & USFS Protection Only)

 The Jurisdictional Agency at the point of origin will be the Certifier in Inspector for both single and multi-jurisdiction fires.
 If there are corrections needed to the fire report, Jurisdictional Agencies are responsible for notifying the Protecting Agency as well as other affected Jurisdictions for multi-jurisdictional fires.
 Protecting Agencies should make corrections promptly to ensure that all agencies can meet their reporting deadlines.
-Only when the data are correct should reports be certified.
+The fire report should only be certified when the data are correct, and all required documentation has been submitted.

 AICC will monitor the completion of final fire reports and provide periodic status updates to all agencies.
-AICC will also maintain the state-wide archive of final fire reports as well supporting documentation.
+AICC will also maintain the statewide archive of final fire reports as well supporting documentation.

-Some agencies may use InFORM for reporting prescribed fires. prescribed fire reporting procedures and responsibilities will be determined on an agency-by-agency basis.
+Some agencies are required to use InFORM for reporting prescribed fires.
+InFORM prescribed fire reporting procedures will be determined on an agency-by-agency basis.

+The Alaska InFORM Best Practices Guide and other Alaska-specific InFORM helpers are located on the AICC – Dispatch Operations webpage and should be used in conjunction with the guidance provided here.

-AICC – Dispatch OperationsBoundary Line Fires
+Boundary Line Fires

-See Alaska Master Agreement Clauses IX.2. and IX.3Alaska Master Agreement Clauses IX.2. and IX.3., and reference the notification procedures in the AIWFMPAIWFMP and those listed in Section V.A.1 of this Alaska Statewide Operating Plan.
+See Alaska Master Agreement Clauses IX.2. and IX.3, and reference the notification procedures in the AIWFMP and those listed in Section V.A.1 of this Alaska Statewide Operating Plan.

-The British Columbia & NW United States Wildfire Response Border Arrangement (PDF)British Columbia & NW United States Wildfire Response Border Arrangement and associated Operating Guideline (PDF)Operating Guideline provide a framework under which wildfire management activities, identification, initial response, mutual aid and planning allows for cooperative pre suppression and wildfire protection along the United States and Canada’s British Columbia portion of the International Border.
+The British Columbia & NW United States Wildfire Response Border Arrangement (PDF) and associated Operating Guideline (PDF) provide a framework under which wildfire management activities, identification, initial response, mutual aid and planning allows for cooperative pre- suppression and wildfire protection along the United States and Canada’s British Columbia portion of the International Border.
 Signatories include:

 British Columbia, Ministry of Forests, Lands & Natural Resource Operations & Rural Development